Web Design for Tradespeople: What Actually Works

 Before we propose anything, we review what you have.

 Contact information needs to be immediately accessible on every page.
 For trade businesses, where a significant proportion of enquiries come from people with urgent problems — a boiler that has stopped working, a leak that cannot wait — a phone number that requires scrolling to find is a phone number that will not be called.
-It should be in the header, clickable on mobile, visible without any interaction from the visitor.

 Ready to start?